EUDAT-Training/B2DROP-B2SHARE-B2NOTE-B2FIND/b2find_ingest.md

 ```

- If all works fine you should find the harvested XML files in the directory
+If all works fine you should find the mapped JSON files in the directory

 ```sh
 oaidata/b2share-marcxml/SET/json/